 3. Technology-Enabled Features

 Most of them provide an onboard recording system, some with multiple tracks.
 This function allows you to record your performance and also can aid your practice.
-For instance, you can record your left hand, then practice your right hand with the left-hand playback.
+For instance, you can record your left hand and then practice your right hand with the left-hand playback.

 Many portable digital pianos allow you to connect to your computer or wireless devices.
 This enables you to learn from apps, record your pieces, and exchange songs from your devices.